 The School District has outstanding agreements to lease copiers.
 Due to the implementation of GASB Statement 87, these leases have met the criteria of leases thus requiring them to be recorded by the School District.
 The future lease payments were discounted based on the interest rate implicit in the lease or using the School District's incremental borrowing rate.
 This discount is being amortized over the life of the lease.
-A summary of the principal and interest amounts for the remaining leases is as follows:

-Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2022
+Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2023